Cyrus-0101/syron/PROGRESS.md

 very easy and cheap.
 Usually that requires some sort of test infrastructure which can also be fun to build.

-Long story short, in this episode we're developing a way to express test cases for source that we expect to have diagnostics.
+Long story short, in this iteration we're developing a way to express test cases for source that we expect to have diagnostics.
 We generally want to validate three things: